-Printed Circuit Board: Design, Diagram and Assembly
+Printed Circuit Board Design, Diagram and Assembly

-Circuit board or printed circuit board (PCB) or printed wiring board (PWB), is a board made out of non-insulating and highly heat-resistant insulating material such as fiberglass.
+Printed Circuit Board Design or printed circuit board (PCB) or printed wiring board (PWB), is a board made out of non-insulating and highly heat-resistant insulating material such as fiberglass.
 These boards are also called substrates.
 A substrate or board may have only one single layer (single-layer circuit board) or more than one layer (multilayer circuit board).
 A conductive metal such as copper is used to make conductive pathway or traces to facilitate flow of electricity.
 Once these conductive traces are etched on the substrate, it is termed as “printed circuit board”.

 History of Printed Circuit Board

-Circuit Board Design: Guidelines, Rules and Tools
+Printed Circuit Board Design: Guidelines, Rules and Tools

-As explained above, a printed circuit board is a board made of one or more layers of insulating material (fiberglass, ceramic, highly heat-resistant plastic or any other dielectric material) with conductive pathways etched with metal such as copper.
+As explained above, a printed circuit board is a board made of one or more layers of insulating material (fiberglass, ceramic, highly heat-resistant plastic or any other dielectric material) with conductive pathways etched with conductive metal such as copper.
 During the manufacturing process of the circuit board, traces of copper or any other conductor is etched off the board leaving only traces that are needed to mount / solder electronic components.
-Once all electronic components are soldered on the circuit board and the board is ready for use, it is called printed circuit assembly (PCA) or printed circuit board assembly (PCBA).
+Once all electronic components are soldered on the circuit board and the board is ready for use, it is called printed circuit assembly (PCBA) or printed circuit board assembly (PCBA).

 For a perfect and reliable circuit board design, good knowledge and understanding of PCB layout techniques and basic understanding of circuit operation is needed.
 While designing a printed circuit board prototype, one must take proper care of the substrate material based of type of soldering technology and components to be used.
 The width of the traces of the circuit board (circuit conductors) should be chosen wisely based on expected maximum temperature rise at the rated current and acceptable impedance.
-Other points to keep in mind with circuit board design are CTE, cost and dielectric properties.
+Other points to keep in mind with printed circuit board design are CTE, cost and dielectric properties.
 The designer needs to carefully balance the constraints of cost with reliability and performance needs.
 In addition, solder masks and via holes should also be selected carefully.

 Printed Circuit Board Diagram

 A circuit diagram is a diagram showing and explaining how and where electronic components will be mounted to achieve the target product.
-Each component on a circuit board diagram is represented by a symbol.
+Each component on a circuit board diagram is represented by a circuit symbol.
 Making a circuit diagram prior to production is critical.
 It gives an idea of how the circuit will work and how to achieve the target product.
 A circuit diagram is essential for any new electronic product, device or gadget.